8 Tips On How To Be A Successful Psychology Student

-Check out these practical tips that could help you succeed in an online psychology degree program.
+Check out these practical tips that can help you be a successful psychology student.

 Facebook creator and former Time Magazine Person of the Year Mark Zuckerberg went to Harvard and majored in psychology – so did Academy Award winner Natalie Portman.
 Actress Katherine Hepburn and pop singer Gloria Estefan also majored in psychology